joycewamocho/alx-higher_level_programming/0x00-python-hello_world/README.md

 The Python file name will be stored in the environment variable $PYFILE the output filename has to be $PYFILEc (ex: export PYFILE=my_main.py => output filename: my_main.pyc)

+file 102-magic_calculation.py   Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: